Pprime1/csasm/README.md

 [x] Include some form of live map view on the screen cf: https://leafletjs.com/examples/quick-start/
 - [x] Centre on the current player's location
 - [ ] Have Circles for each waypoint
--- [ ] needs to convert geometry waypoint locations to WKT
+- [ ] needs to convert geometry waypoint locations to WKT?
 - [x] do we show other players? ... no:sleeping_bed:

+[ ] create a live, outdoors, example for testing
+- [ ] iphone testing
+- [ ] accuracy of location
+- [ ] navigation from a distance
+- [ ] navigationing when close
+- [ ] jitter?

+[ ] document/diagram of code flow

 # Key files